Classified documents found at former U.S. Vice President Pence's home | Politics

 With agreement by the former vice president, FBI agents came to his Indiana home at 9:30 p.m. on Jan.
 19 to collect the documents stored in the safe, Jacob said.
 Biden, whose documents dated from his time as vice president, and Trump, who resisted turning over the items, leading to an FBI raid, are both facing special counsel investigations by the Justice Department over improper handling of classified materials.

-Documents marked as classified were discovered at former U.S. Vice President Mike Pence's Indiana home last week, and he has turned those classified records over to the FBI, his representative said in letters seen by Reuters.
-Pence's representative sent a letter to the National Archives notifying them of the documents and in a separate letter said the FBI came to the former vice president's home to collect the documents.
+Documents marked as classified were discovered at former U.S. Vice President Mike Pence's Indiana home last week, and he has turned those classified records over to the FBI, his attorney said in letters seen by Reuters on Tuesday.
+The attorney, Greg Jacob, sent a letter to the National Archives on Jan.
+18 notifying them of the documents and in a separate letter on Jan.
+22 notified the Archives that the FBI came to the former vice president's home to collect them.

 The discovery puts Pence in the company of his former boss, former President Donald Trump, and President Joe Biden after documents with classified markings were found at their residences.
-Pence's representative, Greg Jacob, said in a letter dated Jan.
+Jacob said in the letter dated Jan.
 18 to the National Archives that "out of an abundance of caution" Pence had engaged outside counsel to review records stored in his home after reports about the materials found at Biden's residence.

 In a separate letter dated Jan.
 22, Jacob said the Justice Department "bypassed the standard procedures and requested direct possession" of the documents at Pence's residence.
 With agreement by the former vice president, FBI agents came to his Indiana home at 9:30 p.m. on Jan.
 19 to collect the documents stored in the safe, Jacob said.